Tutor Mélanie Lacombe

 Speakers: Various– Coordinated by Emma Fromings, Health Improvement Practitioner

-Dates: 5 Tuesdays (1, 15, 29 April 13, 27 May) 2 - 4pm
+Dates: 5 Tuesdays (1, 15, 29 April 13 May, 3rd June) 2 - 4pm

 Venue: Waikanae Presbyterian Church Hall, 43 Ngaio Road, Waikanae